 customers and associates.

 The policy sets out the different areas where user privacy is concerned and outlines the obligations & requirements of the users, the websites and International House Bristol.
-Furthermore the way these websites and our internal systems process, store and protect user data and information will also be detailed within this policy.
+Furthermore, the way these websites and our internal systems process, store and protect user data and information will also be detailed within this policy.
+We take data protection very seriously and this policy has been written in accordance with the regulations set down by GDPR.

 This websites and their owners take a proactive approach to user privacy and ensure the necessary steps are taken to protect the privacy of its users throughout their visiting experience.
-This website complies with all UK national laws and requirements for user privacy.
+This website complies with all UK national laws, GDPR and requirements for user privacy.

 At International House Bristol, we collect different types of information about our users & customers for five main reasons: